 Dish soap generally comes in a plastic bottle and contains chemicals that might not be so great for the environment.
 The eco-friendly dish soap industry is thriving.
 A company called SeekBamboo is a proponent of the sustainable household movement; they sell a Zero Waste dish soap bar that can be used to clean dishes, sinks, floors, and to take stains out of carpets and clothes.
 This soap is long-lasting, made from all-natural ingredients, and arrives in plastic-free packaging.
-That same company offers a Zero Waste kit menu to help you achieve greater sustainability in both the kitchen and the bathroom in one fell swoop.
+That same company offers various products such as a Zero Waste kit menu, (bamboo) charcoal toothbrush and bamboo toilet paper to help you achieve greater sustainability in both the kitchen and the bathroom.

 Don’t reach for the plastic wrap; instead, reach for reusable bowl covers or silicone lids.
 Some options are oven-safe, which is convenient for storing leftovers that you plan to reheat in the oven.
 You can buy specially made bowl covers or simply use beeswax paper.
 Organic reusable beeswax food wraps can be found on Amazon.

 Reusable Storage Bags